-If you love the outdoors, Pure Ludington is the destination for you.
-Explore the area on two wheels on our trail systems, available for all ages and abilities.
-Along the way, you will find gorgeous shoreline scenery, delightful wooded paths and charming country roads.
+Explore Pure Ludington on two wheels!
+If you’re ready to get outdoors, we have bike trails for all ages and abilities.
+Here, you will find gorgeous shoreline scenery, delightful wooded paths and charming country roads.

 Scenic Road Routes

 Considered one of the most scenic roads in the Midwest, M-116 is popular among cyclists.
 On one side of the route, there are endless sand dunes and ecosystems; on the other side, Lake Michigan spans the horizon.
 And, chances are, there will be a breeze off the lake that will help keep you cool on your ride.